-Asking a person’s story says “you could be special”, remembering says “you are special”, reminding him the story says “you are special to me”, repeating to someone else says “you should be special to them”. the result?
-You become special to the person sharing the story to you.
+Asking a person’s story says “you could be special”, remembering says “you are special”, reminding him the story says “you are special to me”, and repeating to someone else says “you should be special to them”.

 Point Out People’s Strengths

-The two major foundational elements for me are:
+The two major takeaways from “25 Ways to Win With People” for me are:

 - Start With Yourself: become a great human being to help greatly

-- Care About People: If you care about people, most of all these “rules” will come natural
+- Care About People: If you care about people, most of all the “rules” will come natural

 A few of the 25 rules will seem like common knowledge, but I would be surprised if it were otherwise.

 And the real question is always: maybe you know them.

 25 Ways to Win With People is an easy and pleasant read.

 But, most of all, it’s a useful read.

 You will most likely find some golden nuggets you can use and implement in your life to become a better person.